NuevoFoundation/workshops/content/english/linux-basics/activity-6.md

 weight: 9
 ---

 ***Remember that file we saw with the strange name?
-It was called [insert filename].
+It was called Malware.sh.
 We should go find it again and take a closer look at it.***

 **Searching for a file?**